m8e/docker-script/FAQ.md

 ## What
 This FAQ intent to answer question for the project docker-scripts.
 Because docker-scripts invent nothing new, most of `What is this` or `What is that` must be ask to your favorite search engine or wikipedia.

+## About SUBUID and SUBGID
+With --userremap docker run in userspace and so you must maps appropriate `UID` for user and `GID` for group.
+Once you get the idea mapping these are quit simple but good explaination and simple are rare.
+<a href="SUBID.md" title="SUBID by example" target="_blank">SUBID by example</a>

 ## About Database engine (mysql, mariadb, postgres and percona)
 ### Why I could only run one instance ?
 Most of Database engine recommand to dedicate at minimum of 512MB of RAM and to be confortable most engine will require to dedicate 2 to 4Gb.
 So now with this aspect in mind, do you wan to run one database instance per service as most docker-compose do ?